reevolute/builder-go/README.md

 go mod init
 ```

-Then, reference stripe-go in a Go program with `import`:
+Then, reference builder-go in a Go program with `import`:

 ``` go
 import	"github.com/reevolute/builder-go"